kayhanoztrk/kayhanoztrk/README.md

 - ⚡ I'm Kayhan from Turkey.
 - 🔭 I’m currently working on backend development.
+I'm using java and javascript techs.
-- 🌱 I’m currently learning react.I'm always trying new challenges.
+- 🌱 I’m currently learning React.
+I'm always trying new challenges.